jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Allows org to mix/match hardware
     - **Virtual extensible local area network (VXLAN)**:
         - an encapsulation protocol that enables VLANs to be stretched across subnets and geographic distances
+        - VLANs allow network admins to use switches to create software-based LAN segments that can be defined based on factors other than physical location
         - Typically restricted to layer 2
         - Allows up to 16 million virtual networks (VLAN limit is 4096)
         - VXLAN can be used as a means to implement microsegmentation without limiting segments to local entities only